aschuerch/MBBI_ComputerPracticum/_episodes/02-intro-cloud.md

 ## Important Note

-This lesson covers how to log into, and out of, an *already running* Amazon instance.
+This lesson covers how to log into, and out of, an *already running* cloud instance.

-## Background to AWS
+## Background to cloud computing

-Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.
-To save time, your instructor launched a remote computer (instance) for you prior to the workshop, and connected it to our lesson data.
-You've already logged into it at least once, but now that you're more comfortable with the command line, lets go back and talk about how it all works.

-We have a pre-configured copy of the data needed for this workshop that is always available to attach to a new instance on Amazon, as long as you have an account, and the log-in credentials to open it.

 To access the pre-configured workshop data, you'll need to use our log-in credentials (user name and password).
 A user name will be assigned to you at the workshop.
 In the following, always replace dcuser with your user name and the password with the password assigned to you.